 If You Have an Exam Coming Up

-- If your initial certification exam was scheduled between now and April 16, we have extended your eligibility window through July 17, 2020.
+- If your initial certification exam was canceled by Pearson due to capacity limitations, we have extended your eligibility window through July 17, 2020.

 You can also visit PearsonVUE’s website for future testing-center updates.

 If You Have a Recertification Deadline Coming Up